onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need a system where we could experience what its like to be someone else from a different culture - an AI driven storyline with fictional characters based on the data

 Problems are bad.
 How do we have less problems?
+How do we identify and solve the most pressing ones?
 How do we surface truth?
 How do we forecast the future better?

-what if delegating your trust/opinion to someone entitles you to a slice of their reputational earnings?
+How should we program the incentives in the system?

 imagine a concept map/graph where you can track your progress with comprehending it - there could be competing videos/texts that explain different parts of it and to different degrees, and depending on how much of the videos you've watched your progress of concept comprehension could be updated automatically.
 You could get notified when new nodes in the graph emerged or if there were other changes, or if new explanatory content was made available.